shakeel-faiz/FF/04Apr-15/mak-mp4.md

 ## Why MP4?
 Before we dive into the how, let's quickly discuss the why.
 MP4 is one of the most widely supported video formats, making it the go-to choice for sharing videos online, on mobile devices, and across different platforms.
 It offers a great balance between quality and file size, thanks to the H.264 video codec and AAC audio codec.

-## Method 1: How to make MP4 video using a video editor
+## Method 1: How to Make an MP4 Video Using a Video Editor

 If you're serious about video editing, a professional video editor is your best friend.